IBM/aspera-cli/README.md

 my_faspex_node:
   url: https://10.25.0.3:9092
   username: node_faspex
-  password: MyPassword
+  password: MyNodePassword
 ```

 In this example, a faspex storage named "testlaurent" exists in Faspex, and is located
 under the docroot in "/myfiles" (this must be the same as configured in Faspex).
 The node configuration name is "my_faspex_node" here.

-Note: the v4 API provide an API for nodes and shares.
+Note: the v4 API provides an API for nodes and shares.

 ### Automated package download (cargo)